-- all necessary attachments that describe organizational and project information; and
+- all necessary attachments describing organizational and project information; and

-- detailed budget that outlines all expenses and revenues for the project (including any other sources of funding and/or in-kind support).
+- detailed budget that clearly outlines all expenses and revenues for the project (this would include other sources of funding and/or in-kind support).

 How do I submit my application?

-Submit (3) hard copies to the address below plus one electronic copy of your proposal to :
+Please submit three (3) hard copies to the address below plus one (1) electronic copy of your proposal to :

 Interministerial Women's Secretariat